LukaLambrecht/ML4DQMDC-PixelAE/docs/src/HistStruct.md

 - masknames: list of list of mask names
   note: each element in masknames represents a set of masks to apply;
         the histograms passing different sets of masks are plotted in different colors
+- histograms: list of dicts of histnames to 2D arrays of histograms,
+              can be used to plot a given collection of histograms directly,
+              and bypass the histnames and masknames arguments
+              (note: for use in the gui, not recommended outside of it)
 - colorlist: list of matplotlib colors, must have same length as masknames
 - labellist: list of labels for the legend, must have same legnth as masknames
 - transparencylist: list of transparency values, must have same length as masknames